model-checking/kani-verifier-blog/_posts/2023-08-02-turbocharging-rust-code-verification.md

 ![Minisat vs Cadical](/kani-verifier-blog/assets/images/cadical.png)
 ![Minisat vs Kissat](/kani-verifier-blog/assets/images/kissat.png)

-We see that Kissat and CaDiCaL can solve proof harnesses that would timeout with MiniSat, and provide significant speedups on some other proof harnesses.
+We see that Kissat and CaDiCaL can solve verification harnesses that would timeout with MiniSat, and provide significant speedups on some other verification harnesses.
 For example, for `random::tests::gen_range_biased_test`, verification time goes down from 1460 seconds with MiniSat to 6.8 and 5.5 seconds with CaDiCaL and Kissat, respectively, thereby providing speedups of more than 200X.
 Similarly, for `sync::spsc::tests::alloc_test`, verification time goes down from 1004 seconds with MiniSat to 63 seconds with Kissat (a 16X speedup), and 70 seconds with CaDiCaL (a 14X speedup).